Inga Ābele

 Juha Hurme

-Juha Hurma was born in the town of Paimio in Finland.
+Juha Hurme was born in the town of Paimio in Finland.
 He earned a degree in biology.
 Since the 1990s he has written and staged plays and published several novels.
 Hurme is considered one of the most innovative directors and playwriters in Finland.
-In 2006 he won the Eino-Leino prize for his staging of classics, in 2014 the Jarkko-Laine prize for his novel Nyljetyt ajatukset (Skinned Thoughts) as well as the most important theatre prize in Finland, the Eino-Kalima prize.
-In 2017 he was awarded the Finlandia prize for his novel Niemi (The Peninsula).
+In 2006 he won the Eino-Leino prize for his staging of classics, the Jarkko-Laine prize for his novel Nyljetyt ajatukset (Skinned Thoughts) in 2014, as well as the most important theatre prize in Finland, the Eino-Kalima prize.
+In 2017, he was awarded the Finlandia prize for his novel Niemi (The Peninsula).

 Nicholas Lobo Brennan